Artificial intelligence (AI)

 Why invest in AI?

 With the exponential evolution of technology and its integration into basically every industry worldwide, the prevalence of AI and machine learning is only set to grow.
-In 2016, the global AI market was valued at $4,065m; by 2025, it is expected to reach $169,411.8m.
+In 2020 the global AI market size was estimated at $62.35bn and is expected to reach $93.53bn in 2021.
 The biggest players in tech, from Apple to Microsoft, Amazon to Facebook, are investing in building their AI capabilities; 'In the long run, we're evolving in computing from a "mobile-first" to an "AI-first" world,' Google CEO Sundar Pichai announced back in 2016.

 As well as pure AI businesses, it's likely that you will see more and more companies incorporating AI into their operations – for instance, a healthcare company might offer practical treatments while using AI to help diagnose its patients.